Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Results

 Finally, the primary physical risk that participants hoped to avoid in doing online-only sex work during this time was catching coronavirus.
-This was especially critical as sex workers are especially likely to be disabled~\cite{fritsch2016disability} and, accordingly, 50\% of our population self-described as disabled. \begin{quote}``Online work is a life saver when you can't leave the house, when you have to shield yourself and others you live with.''
-(P15) \end{quote}
+This was especially critical as sex workers are especially likely to be disabled~\cite{fritsch2016disability} and, accordingly, 50\% of our population self-described as disabled.
+P15 had to take extra precautions during the pandemic to protect their household and described online work as a "life saver."

-\begin{quote}``I'm immunocompromised and so is my housemate (neither of us are vaccinated), so I think it's [IRL sex work] too much of a risk.''
-(P12)\end{quote}